patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 In distinct terminals, start the remote module application with the `serve-dev` command, then the host application with the `dev` command.
+👉 In distinct terminals, start the remote module application with the `dev` command, then the host application with the `dev` command.
 Refresh the host application, you should see similar logs if you open the dev tools.

 ```bash
 [shell] Found 1 remote modules to register